wssbkfix/Rest4i/README.md

     Target Library: WSSBKFIX21 (my pub400 library)
     Target Source File: QRPGLESRC
     Target Source Member: R4IDBRPGM
+    note: Since PUB400 does not have Rest4i, I copied the code from the Tutorial manual.

-2. Get Method Required: Y
+3. Get Method Required: Y
-3. Data Format J (JSON object returned)
+4. Data Format J (JSON object returned)
-4. Response Processing Method USR (parameter: In my code I populate a data area OUTJOSON so I can see the results)
+5. Response Processing Method USR (parameter: In my code I populate a data area OUTJOSON so I can see the results)
-5. Processing Type: D (This generates SQL statements)
+6. Processing Type: D (This generates SQL statements)
-6. Include Paging Logic: N (described in separate document)
+7. Include Paging Logic: N (described in separate document)
-7. Default DB file: (This appears because this is a D processing type)
+8. Default DB file: (This appears because this is a D processing type)
-8. List of parameters: (id is chosen and it is not mandatory)
+9. List of parameters: (id is chosen and it is not mandatory)

 ### The generated code
 In this case the generated code matches closely to the example in the Tutorial.
 To run the code, I had to enter two parameters.
 I put in two just in case I needed another one.
 Not sure how the auto generator would work on this one.
 In my program the first parameter is the search value for the ID field.